rtparsons/rtparsons.github.io/_posts/2023-05-22-selection-sort.markdown

 permalink: /selection-sort/
 ---

 Second in my series of dives into sorting algorithms is selection sort.
-After [/bubble-sort-python/](bubble sort), I wanted to pick another fairly basic algorithm to implement and see if I could optimize it a little further.
+After [bubble sort](/bubble-sort-python/), I wanted to pick another fairly basic algorithm to implement and see if I could optimize it a little further.

 ### What is selection sort